 Other Forms of Session Hijacking

-- Sniffing - This involves a malicious actor using readily available software to intercept data being sent from, or to, your device.
+- Sniffing - An attacker uses software to intercept (or "sniff") data being sent to or from your device.